Confirmed Speakers for AFFHO Congress 2022

 Shauna Hicks has been tracing her own family history since 1977 and worked in government for over 35 years in Australian libraries and archives in Brisbane, Canberra and Melbourne.
 She has written numerous family history guides and is a well-known speaker at conferences, seminars and genealogy cruises.
 She operates her own business at www.shaunahicks.com.au and is the author of the blog, Diary of an Australian Genealogist.
 Shauna has tertiary qualifications from Queensland universities including a Master of Arts in Australian Studies, a Graduate Diploma in Library Science and a Diploma in Family Historical Studies from the Society of Australian Genealogists.
 She is a Fellow of the Queensland Family History Society; a recipient of the Australian Society of Archivists Distinguished Achievement Award and the Australasian Federation of Family History Organisations’ Services to Family History Award.

-Wendy Holz is a reference librarian with extensive experience at the State Library of New South Wales, which houses the world’s most significant collection of Australian and Pacific material.
-For many years Wendy has been assisting researchers and family historians to make the most of its diverse resources by showing them how to use its catalogues, databases and other bibliographic resources, as well as suggesting effective search strategies to track down information that will help them tell their story.
+Wendy Holz is a librarian at the State Library of New South Wales, home to some of the most significant collections of Australian and Pacific material in the world.
+For many years Wendy has been assisting researchers to make the most of its diverse resources by showing them how to use its catalogues, databases and other bibliographic resources, as well as suggesting effective search strategies to track down the right information to help them write their story.

 Dr Jonathon Richards